kolenaIO/kolena/docs/dataset/advanced-usage/dataset-formatting/natural-language.md

 !!! tip
     Use the [`TextSegment`](../../../reference/annotation.md#kolena.annotation.TextSegment) or
     [`LabeledTextSegment`](../../../reference/annotation.md#kolena.annotation.LabeledTextSegment) annotations
-    to highlights parts of your text that is of interest to you.
+    to highlight parts of your text that is of interest to you.

 **Tabular mode**: visualizes each text field with its corresponding meta-data in a table with common table functionalities.

-To use this view, simply provide the text values in your `.CSV` in any column named other than `text`.
+To use this view, simply provide the text values in your `.CSV` with any column names other than `text`.
 <figure markdown>
 ![Tabular View](../../../assets/images/tabular-text-dark.png#only-dark)
 ![Tabular View](../../../assets/images/tabular-text-light.png#only-light)